In this section

 Australian Taxation Office (ATO) gives information about the taxation system and can explain the process for requesting an ATO decision be reviewed.
 They also help with complaints about employers not paying superannuation contributions into employee's funds.

 Administrative Appeals Tribunal provides an independent merits review of administrative decisions, including ATO decision reviews.

-Commonwealth Ombudsman considers and investigates complaints from people who believe they have been treated unfairly or unreasonably by a Commonwealth Government department, including the Australian Taxation Office.
+Commonwealth Ombudsman considers and investigates complaints from people who believe they have been treated unfairly or unreasonably by a Commonwealth Government department.

 Institute of Chartered Accountants can investigate complaints against accountants who are members.
 They also have a referral service to find chartered accountants with specific areas of expertise.